 Meanwhile Leah scrambled to secure different teaching posts in two primary schools in Pleasant Point & Timaru.
 From 2026 she will be using her Learning Disability teaching skills & Literacy teaching skills only in those two schools.

-For the record: For nine years Leah was Resource Teacher Literacy for Southern Canterbury primary schools, a vast area involving intermittent advising & teaching in 40 rural & small town schools requiring huge mileage using her own car for transport to various towns: Along the N1 motorway: Winchester, Temuka, Timaru, St Andrews, Makikihi.
+For the record: For nine years Leah was Resource Teacher Literacy for Southern Canterbury primary schools, a vast area involving intermittent advising & teaching in 40 rural & small town schools requiring huge mileage using her own car for transport to various towns: Along SH1: Winchester, Temuka, Timaru, St Andrews, Makikihi.
 Inland towns: Carew, Peel Forest, Woodbury, Geraldine, Pleasant Point (where we reside), Waimate, Waihao Downs.
 Alpine towns: Cannington, Albury, Fairlie, Lake Tekapo, Twizel, Mt Cook.

 Of course we will be voting Labour in the next election!